rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

-accuracy of these estimates is to consider neighbouring regions: by understanding the aggregate movement of people between regions, we can hope to understand cross infection between regions and use our understanding of cross infection to improve our estimate of R. One way of tracking this movement of people is through origin to destination mobility data.
+accuracy of these estimates is to consider neighbouring regions: by understanding the aggregate movement of people between regions, we can hope to understand cross infection between regions and use our understanding of cross infection to improve our estimate of $R$.
+One way of tracking this movement of people is through origin to destination mobility data.